grishmasingh/webscraper-imdb-animelist/README.md

 <h2>Additional Information and Links</h2>

-Python and Beautiful Soup Package was used in this project
+Python and Beautiful Soup Package were used in this project.

 Link to the IMDb Top-Rated Anime Series Page: https://www.imdb.com/list/ls033398199/